itzsrikanth/codex/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Issues Help

+"Local workspace file ('angular.json') could not be found" ng update @angular/cli --migrate-only --from=1.7.4 (The above code for migration to latest version where angular.json is required instead of .angular-cli.json) Followed by,
+	npm install webpack --save-dev
+	npm install @angular-devkit/build-angular --save-dev